Back to Overview

 Authorization is critical infrastructure.
 It needs to be reliable:

-- What happens if the policy engine is unavailable?
-What's the failure mode?
+• What happens if the policy engine is unavailable?
+What is the failure mode?

 On fit